Corbett · Central Highlands

 - Can I bring my dog up Carn an Fhreiceadain?

-- Is there mobile signal on Carn an Fhreiceadain?
+- What's mobile reception like on Carn an Fhreiceadain?

 - Reasonable signal near Kingussie; 2 bars intermittent on the summit